samiranrl/Carrom_rl/README.md

 ### Sample Agents

 There are 2 Sample agents to get you started.
-Tweak as you see fit.

 - Agent_random samples the action space uniformly at random.
 - Agent_improved has built in logic to target the coins into the pocket, and performs significantly better than random.